-Genomic regions of highest divergence were compressed into proportionally smaller regions of the genetic maps (Figure 3).
-For instance, some of the largest regions of divergence we observed — including those surrounding eda, the major effect locus for lateral plate number (Colosimo et al. 2005), and the chromosome 21 inversion — had average FST values in excess of 0.4 (Figure 4).
-Regions above this threshold spanned 8.1% of the physical genome (35.3 Mb) but only 3.3% of the F1 hybrid genetic map (10 cM).
-Chromosomal inversions specifically suppress recombination in hybrids and, on chromosome 21, genomic divergence was only compressed on the hybrid map (Figure 4).
-The region of highest divergence on chromosome 21 recombines steadily in both the BT and RS maps but, as expected, it collapses to a single locus on the hybrid genetic map.
-A similar effect was seen across a large collinear region of divergence on chromosome 7.
-On the physical map, chromosome 7 contains three peaks of strong divergence between BT and RS spanning over 9 Mb.
-All three peaks are clearly separated on the BT map, though they comprise a relatively smaller region than on the physical map.
-On the RS map, we observed no recombination between two of these peaks and the combined span of the region was further reduced.
-The greatest compression of this divergence occurred on the hybrid map; despite an overall map length that was intermediate to the other two maps, an 8.5-Mb region across the center of the chromosome — containing nearly all genomic divergence between BT and RS — collapsed to a single locus (span: 0 cM, position 57.7 cM on the map).
+Genomic regions of greatest differentiation were compressed into proportionally smaller regions of the genetic maps (Figure 6).
+Some of the largest regions of differentiation we observed — including those surrounding eda, the major effect locus for lateral plate number (Colosimo et al. 2005), and the chromosome 21 inversion — had average FST values in excess of 0.4.
+Regions above this threshold spanned 8.1% of the physical genome (35.3 Mb) but only 3.7% of the BT genetic map and 3.3% of the F1 hybrid genetic map (Figure SX).
+On chromosome 4, the large central regions of differentiation are similarly compressed on both genetic maps but this was not always the case.
+Chromosomal inversions specifically suppress recombination in heterokaryotypes.
+On chromosome 21, recombination was suppressed – and genomic differentiation compressed – only on the hybrid map (Figure SX).
+A similar effect was seen across a large region of differentiation on chromosome 7 (Figure 6B) despite this chromosome being collinear between marine and freshwater stickleback genomes (Figure SX).
+On the physical map, chromosome 7 contained three peaks of strong differentiation between BT and RS spanning over 9 Mb.
+All three peaks were clearly separated on the BT map, though they comprise a relatively smaller region than on the physical map, but collapsed to a single locus on the hybrid map (span: 0 cM, position 57.7 cM on the map).

+Because our simulations suggested that population structure could interact with selection to maintain variation, but only with tight linkage (≤0.2 cM), we imputed the positions of RAD loci from the population genomic dataset onto the BT and hybrid genetic maps.
+Based on average genome-wide recombination rates, 0.2 cM equates to less than 50 kb of sequence space (BT map: 36 kb; F1 map: 44 kb) and includes ~6% of sequenced loci.
+However, the clustering of divergent loci in regions of low recombination resulted in ~20% of all loci in the dataset fitting this linkage criterion (BT map: 19.5%; F1 map: 20.4%; Figure 6C,D; Figure SX).
+These tightly linked loci averaged over 200 kb away from a divergent locus (BT map: 219 kb; F1 map: 256 kb) and included loci over 2 Mb away (max, BT map: 2,346 kb max; max, F1 map: 2,900 kb).

 Discussion